Arkansas Farm Bureau Federation: Commodity divisions

-ValuePlus
+Valueplus

 Arkansas Farm Bureau provides a number of discount programs for its members, collectively known as ValuePlus.

-Young Farmers & Ranchers
+Young farmers & ranchers

 Arkansas Farm Bureau’s Young Farmers & Ranchers is an extension of a national program by the same name.
 Young Farmers & Ranchers is program designed to increase the participation of young men and women, between 18 and 35, in county and state level Farm Bureau Organizations, programs and events.
-The Young Farmers & Ranchers program also provides opportunities for young men and women to earn recognition for their achievements in agriculture, business and leadership through the Farm Bureau’s Young Farmers & Ranchers Awards program and competitions.
+The Young Farmers & Ranchers program also provides opportunities for young men and women to earn recognition for their achievements in agriculture, business and leadership through the Farm Bureau's Young Farmers & Ranchers Awards program and competitions.
 Competitive events offer unique opportunities for members to learn about Farm Bureau while earning recognition and prizes.
 These activities are a great way to learn, network and have fun.
 Within Arkansas Farm Bureau there are two main awards the YF&R Achievement Award and the YF&R Excellence in Ag Award.
 Arkansas Farm Bureau also holds a YF&R Discussion Meet competition yearly.
 The Young Farmers & Ranchers Discussion Meet competition simulates a committee meeting where discussion and active participation are expected from each participant.

-Women’s Committee
+Women’s committee

 This committee strongly encourages women to join and become active in Arkansas Farm Bureau at any of the various county and state levels.
 The women’s committee also supports community-based activities and programs such as Ag in the Classroom, farm tours, legislative activities, safety and health programs, etc.

-The Board of Directors and Board Committees
+The board of directors and board committees

-The Board of Directors has no less than 14 members, but the actual number can vary.
+The board of directors has no less than 14 members, but the actual number can vary.
 The board’s directors are elected by the voting delegates of the Arkansas Farm Bureau Federation at their annual meeting.
 For the purpose of electing directors, the Federation is divided into seven districts made up of each County Farm Bureau.
-The elected Board of Directors then nominates persons for the offices of President and Vice President which are then voted on by the voting delegates.
+The elected board of directors then nominates persons for the offices of President and Vice President which are then voted on by the voting delegates.
 The Secretary-Treasurer and Executive Vice President are elected by the Directors from within the group.

 Arkansas Farm Bureau has 13 board committees: